nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 For the duration parameter, this feature displays all relevant internships whose start dates and end dates are within the duration timeline specified by the user.
 If the start and/or end dates with which to filter, are not explicitly specified by the user, they take on the default values of 01/01 and 12/99 respectively.

 For the favourite parameter, the user has to enter a boolean `true` or `false` (case-insensitive) to specify if they only want internships which have been marked as a favourite or if they only want internships which have not been marked as a favourite.
 In the default scenario where no `-favourite` flag is given, all internships are considered regardless of their favourite status.

-Users will be able to filter the internships by application statuses and deadlines as well in v2.1.

 **Format:** `filter -{field} {value}`